C Valerius Catullus

-was born in or near Verona, in northern Italy.
+Catullus was probably born in or near Verona, in northern Italy.

 Links with Caesar

-Suetonius tells us that Catullus offended Caesar with one of his poems, but that Catullus apologised, and Caesar quickly forgave him, and continued to accept his fatherís hospitality thereafter.
+Suetonius tells us that Catullus offended Caesar with one of his poems, but that Catullus apologised, and Caesar quickly forgave him.

 The fact that there are no references to events after 54BC (30) in his poetry seems to support the ancient biographical tradition that he died young.